valeriansaliou/bandurria/README.md

 **Bandurria is a self-hosted lightweight comment system for static websites and blogs.
 Built in Rust, it consumes only 4MB of RAM.
 Can be included with a single line of JavaScript (8KB!).**

-This project has been started after I used another similar comment system on my [personal blog](https://valeriansaliou.name/blog/), named [Schnack](https://schnack.cool), that requires users to authenticate through OAuth (eg. via Google) before they can send their comment.
-I have noticed that requiring to OAuth to a Google or GitHub account to send a comment on a random blog (where user trust is possibly low), might discourage a lot of people from commenting.
+This project has been started after I used another Schnack comment system on my [personal blog](https://valeriansaliou.name/blog/), named [Schnack](https://schnack.cool), that requires users to authenticate through OAuth (eg. via Google) before they can send their comment.
+I have noticed that requiring to OAuth to a Google or GitHub account to send a comment on a public blog might discourage a lot of people from commenting, since user trust in the blog is possibly low.

-Bandurria comes as a lighter and even simpler alternative to Schnack (without the memory overhead of NodeJS and installing NPM dependencies).
+Bandurria comes as a lighter and even simpler alternative to Schnack (without Schnack's memory overhead due to NodeJS and installing 60MB+ of NPM dependencies — _Bandurria comes as a single tiny binary_).
+I'd however like to thank Schnack's author for his work, and the inspiration it's been for Bandurria.
 If you come from Schnack, migrating to Bandurria is very easy: the include script and CSS classes are very similar; you could also easily convert Schnack's SQLite database into Bandurria's MySQL database with a simple script.

 _Tested at Rust version: `rustc 1.84.0 (9fc6b4312 2025-01-07)`_